Skip to main content

 Docs-only.
 Depends on Wave M-design PASS so that the upstream design surface is locked before authored prose references it.
 File-disjoint with all Tier 1 audit waves and with the Tier 3 R-series waves.

-Wave R-1 — Location Knowledge Ladder Enum
+Wave R-1 — Territory Knowledge Ladder Enum

 Status: planned